 PROCEDURES

-The vice president of Instruction and the vice president of student services present an annual report to MIPC during the spring quarter about the Comprehensive Program Reviews from their respective areas.
+The vice president of Instruction and the vice president of student services present to MIPC during the spring quarter a broad summary of highlights from the Comprehensive Program Reviews from their respective areas.
+If there is a recommendation for program discontinuance or reduction or program resources, this will be presented to MIPC in this annual summary presentation.

 The vice president of finance presents an annual report to MIPC during the spring quarter about that year’s budget requests.

 Members of MIPC make recommendations to the college president based on presentations from the vice presidents of Instruction, Student Services, and Finance.
+If MIPC recommends discontinuance or revitalization of an academic program, this then follows the Program Sustainability Review process.

 The college president determines next steps based on the recommendations from members of MIPC.